 Blockchain gaming applications, decentralized finance protocols, blockchain-powered marketplaces all require a fiat currency on-ramp to expand their customer base beyond the crypto community.
 In other words, they have to be able to accept traditional payment methods.

-Using USDC in combination with Circle’s Payments API, crypto startups can accept payments via traditional payment rails such as bank cards and wire transfers in 80+ currencies that automatically settle in USDC.
+Using USDC in combination with Circle’s Payments product, crypto startups can accept payments via traditional payment rails such as bank cards, ACH and wire transfers in 80+ currencies that automatically settle in USDC.

 That means a DeFi-curious investor looking to earn yield on US dollars, for example, could load up his DeFi wallet using his bank card to then place USDC in a lending protocol to earn interest.